clearlydefined/clearlydefined/PRIVACYPOLICY.md

 ## Analytics

 We use analytics tools to collect information about use of this site.
 Those tools collect information such as how often users visit this site, what pages they visit when they do so, and what other sites they used prior to coming to this site.
 We use the information we get from these tools only to improve this site.
-We do not combine the information collected through the use of these tools with personally identifiable information.
+We do not combine the information collected by these tools with personally identifiable information.
 Although these tools may plant a permanent cookie on your web browser to identify you as a unique user the next time you visit this site, the cookie cannot be used by anyone but the tool provider and is governed by their respective policies.

 ## Contacting Us